 You can read the full assessment here, which includes indicators of compromise (IOCs) for detection, and guidance for organizations and individuals on how to decrease the risk of cyber attacks.

 Refer to trusted resources such as coronavirus.gov or the HHS website for official information about the coronavirus.

 - APT groups conduct sophisticated attacks which typically aim to compromise an organization either through espionage or sabotage, but which aim to remain undetected for a long period of time.

-- The Cybersecurity and Infrastructure Security Agency (CISA) is the nation’s risk advisor.
-We connect our partners in industry and government to improve the nation’s cyber and infrastructure security.
+- The Cybersecurity and Infrastructure Security Agency (CISA) connects our partners in industry and government to improve the nation’s cyber and infrastructure security.

 - Our mission is to lead the national effort to understand and advise on cyber and physical risks to our critical infrastructure.